trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ---
 ## Lessons Learned

-## Lessons Learned

 - Correlating DNS, HTTP, TLS, SMTP, and TCP traffic provided significantly more insight than analyzing any single protocol in isolation.
-- Encrypted traffic remained valuable for investigation because DNS activity, TLS handshake metadata, connected endpoints, and communication patterns still revealed attacker and malware behavior.
+- Encrypted communications remained valuable for investigation because DNS activity, TLS handshake metadata, connection endpoints, and communication patterns continued to reveal attacker infrastructure and malware behavior.
-- Documenting indicators of compromise (IOCs) and mapping observed activity to the MITRE ATT&CK framework transformed raw packet data into structured forensic findings that can support future detection and incident response.
+- Documenting indicators of compromise (IOCs) and mapping observed activity to the MITRE ATT&CK framework improved the organization, communication, and operational value of the investigation findings.
 - A structured, evidence-based methodology enabled the malware's communication sequence to be reconstructed and supported clear, repeatable forensic findings.

+## Conclusion

+## Conclusion

+Analysis of the packet capture identified **10.1.9.101** as the compromised workstation responsible for the majority of malicious network activity.
+Examination of DNS, HTTP, TLS, SMTP, and TCP traffic reconstructed the malware's observed communication sequence, identified attacker-controlled infrastructure, and revealed outbound SMTP communications associated with the **eraqron.shop** mail server.
+The investigation documented multiple indicators of compromise (IOCs), including malicious domains and IP addresses, and mapped the observed adversary behaviors to the MITRE ATT&CK framework using **T1071.004 (DNS)**, **T1071.001 (Application Layer Protocol)**, and **T1041 (Exfiltration Over C2 Channel)**.
+Overall, the investigation demonstrated how systematic packet analysis can transform raw network traffic into documented forensic evidence that supports incident analysis, IOC development, and defensive decision-making.